Roxy011/TuneSync-Music-Collaboration-Platform/readme.txt

 The Simple Music Cloud Community System was developed using HTML, PHP/MySQLi, CSS, JavaScript (jQuery/Ajax), and Bootstrap for the design.
 The source code is fully functional and easy to modify or enhance.
 Follow the instruction below to have an actual experience using this simple project.

-How to Run
-Download the source code and extract the zip file.
-Download or set up any local web server that runs PHP script.
-Open the web-server database and create a new database name it music_db.
-Import the SQL file located in the database folder of the source code.
-Copy and paste the source code to the location where your local web server accessing your local projects.
-Example for XAMPP('C:\xampp\htdocs')
-Open a web browser and browse the project.
-E.g [http://localhost/music-cloud-community-system]

-I hope this Simple Music Cloud Community System will help you with what you are looking for, feel free to download and modify the source code.

-Explore more on this website for more source codes and tutorials.

-Enjoy!